yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-filters.markdown

 layout: post
 title:  Filters
 categories: XAP97
-parent: the-gigaspace-interface.html
-weight: 5000
+weight: 600
+parent: the-gigaspace-interface-overview.html
 ---

-{% summary %}Space Filters are interceptors inside the GigaSpaces space engine.{% endsummary %}
+{% summary %} {% endsummary %}

-# Overview

 Space Filters are interceptors inside the GigaSpaces space engine that enable integration with external systems and/or implementation of user-defined logic based once space operations are executed.